 I hope you are healthy and safe wherever you are.
 I honestly don’t know what happened to November, and we’re already halfway through December.
 Is December the month when you look back at the year as a whole?
 Concerning the mistakes you made, are you someone that says:

 “I should’ve done it differently,” or “I will do it differently next year?”

 My partner and I aren’t doing Christmas gifts this year, except that our little golden retriever will get some chews and a new Kong toy.
 We’re also debating whether to have another turkey since Canadian Thanksgiving was only two months ago.
 We got my partner a decent size Christmas tree because he wanted a festive environment during times like these.
-I used to look forward to Christmas until I was sixteen.
+Unfortunately, I don’t care about these customs anymore.
+I only used to look forward to Christmas until I was sixteen.